matheusrocha89/ionic-flat-colors/README.md

     bower install ionic-flat-colors

-Or you download the css files from `dist/`.
+Or copy the css files from `dist/`.

 Then reference after the `ionic.app.css` link tag.
 For example: